 Become a member and get unlimited access to the entire skills library of over 4,900 courses, including more Video and personalized recommendations.Start Your Free Trial Now

 With this course, existing Photoshop enthusiasts can expand their skills to learn a new discipline while staying in the application they already know and love.
 Video editors will see how to fix footage issues like lens distortion and chromatic aberration and how to create unique effects with Photoshop filters, brushes, and effects.

 Finally, we'll look at masking and compositing as we create our final stylized video.
-We'll even use animated masks to make graphics look like they're drawing themselves on to the screen.
-We've got quite a lot of ground to cover so let's get started creating Artistic Video with Photoshop.
+We'll even use animated masks to make graphics look like they're drawing themselves onto the screen.
+We've got quite a lot of ground to cover, so let's get started creating Artistic Video with Photoshop.